Simon of the Desert: Development

+Filming

-The film was shot primarily in the Samalayuca Dune Fields of Chihuahua, while the final scene was shot at Estudios Churubusco.
-Silvia Pinal's real-life daughter Sylvia Pasquel was an uncredited extra in the nightclub sequence.
+The film was shot primarily in the Samalayuca Dune Fields of Chihuahua, while the final scene was shot at Estudios Churubusco in Mexico City.
+Pinal's daughter Sylvia Pasquel was an uncredited extra in the nightclub sequence.

-Whereas Buñuel later said the film was supposed to be feature-length, but he ran out of money, Pinal said of the production:
+Buñuel later said that the film was supposed to be feature-length, but producer Gustavo Alatriste ran out of money.
+However, Pinal recalled:

 It is not true that Simon of the Desert was a medium-length film because of Gustavo Alatriste's economic troubles.
 It was a production problem.
 There were supposed to be three stories with different directors.
 Buñuel's was just one of them.
 Alatriste and I went to Europe to seek Federico Fellini, who was delighted to film with Buñuel, but he suggested his wife Giulietta Masina as the star.
 We saw another director, Jules Dassin, who would also accept if he was able to work with Melina Mercouri, his wife.
 We said no to them, because the idea was that the three stories would be starred by me.
 So, because everyone wanted to direct their own wives, Alatriste wanted to direct his own part with his wife, with me.
 I said no, and that was the beginning of our separation.
 Alatriste could not understand, or at least he was very hurt, when I explained to him that he could not direct beside Buñuel.

-At one point, Pinal suggested Vittorio de Sica and Orson Welles could direct the other segments of the proposed anthology film, but nothing came of this, although in some markets Simon of the Desert was distributed with Welles' The Immortal Story (1968).
+At one point, Pinal suggested that Vittorio de Sica and Orson Welles could direct the other segments of the proposed anthology film, but nothing came of this, although in some markets Simon of the Desert was distributed with Welles' The Immortal Story (1968).

 Release

-Simon of the Desert was screened at the 26th Venice International Film Festival on 27 August 1965, and it won both a FIPRESCI Prize and a Special Jury Prize at the festival.
-It was later shown in New York on 11 February 1969.
+Simon of the Desert was screened at the 26th Venice International Film Festival on 27 August 1965, where it won both a FIPRESCI Prize and a Special Jury Prize.
+A Mexican release followed on December 1, 1965, and it was later shown in New York on 11 February 1969.